 My client was referred to the juvenile court for a misdemeanor assault charge.
 The District Attorney filed an Original Petition Alleging Delinquent Conduct against my client to seek a formal adjudication against the child.

 I worked closely with the child, family, and the pretrial juvenile probation officer to improve my client’s chances of success in the system.
 By sharing a reasonable alternative explanation for the child’s behavior and working with the family to make sure the child was successful during the pretrial phase of the case, I was able to position the client for success.

 Ultimately, I filed a motion for a “deferred prosecution unit” – a specific term-of-art, which is the juvenile equivalent of supervised pretrial diversion.
 After securing consent from the District Attorney, and making my argument to the court, the Judge granted my motion and the child’s case was ultimately dismissed.

 Deadly Conduct and Aggravated Assault – Threat with Deadly Weapon

-Police sought and received a warrant for my client after receiving myriad videos allegedly showing my client with a handgun at school fight.
+Police sought and acquired a warrant for my client after receiving myriad videos allegedly showing my client with a handgun at a school fight.
 The fight involved more than a dozen individuals, with at least two people holding firearms.
 At least one person was shot and received medical treatment for non-life threatening injuries.